Skip to main content

 The MCP server is released as a Beta feature.
 Behavior and documentation may change before general availability (GA).
 Use with caution in production.

 This article describes how to configure the LinearB MCP (Model Context Protocol) server.
-You can connect in two ways, depending on your environment:
+You can connect in three ways, depending on your environment:

 • Claude Desktop — using mcp-remote, which communicates with a remote LinearB MCP server through a JSON config file.